A Mom’s Guide to Raising Thriving Kids with ADHD

 I’m a mom who went looking for answers—and instead found patterns.

-As I read, listened, and talked with other moms raising kids with ADHD, something became clear: the moms whose kids were thriving weren’t doing everything “right.”
-But they were growing in very specific ways.
+As I researched, listened, and learned from other moms raising kids with ADHD, something became clear: the kids who were thriving had parents who were growing in very specific ways.

-They were calmer under pressure.
+But they were calmer under pressure.

 Clearer in their leadership.